astenback/webdriverio-test/README.md

-Thank you for the opportunity to work on this technical assignment.
 The testing tools and frameworks I selected are Node.JS, WebdriverIO and Mocha, which I found fun and exciting to work with.

 Google Maps Navigation Testing